todo-make-username/php-data-object-utilities/README.md

 Bugs of course are submitted via Github Issues as well.

 #### Adding New Attributes
-When it comes to adding/requesting new attributes into this library, basically just ask yourself: `Would this is useful for everyone?
+When it comes to adding/requesting new attributes into this library, basically just ask yourself: `Would this be useful for everyone?
 Or just myself?`.\
 For attributes that are for specific frameworks, they will not be added in here.
 I recommend creating an attribute library and importing those into your project along with this project.

 #### Code Styling Basics